dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

 ![](http://i.giphy.com/5xtDarzqYMWFigufLws.gif)

 Are you ready to invent the next AI?
 Any self-respecting bot needs to be able to communicate via Slack.
 The bot will be able to do things like respond to messages and message users as they join your Slack team.
 It will be a simple [Node.js](https://nodejs.org/en/) and [Express.js](http://expressjs.com/) app and run on [Heroku](https://www.heroku.com/).
-Don't worry if you haven't used these technologies before — all will be explained!

 ![](http://i.giphy.com/iUaHtkDPYX3Mc.gif){: .fancy .small}